 If you have post-graduate qualifications or training, or experience in clinical teaching, and are interested in volunteering as a VetTrain instructor, we would be delighted to hear from you.
 Please contact: firstname.lastname@example.org

-A VetTrain team is currently in Phnom Penh, providing postgraduate instruction to an enthusiastic group of veterinarians working with a range of animal welfare organisations in Cambodia.
+A VetTrain team visited Phnom Penh in November 2018, providing postgraduate instruction to an enthusiastic group of veterinarians working with a range of animal welfare organisations in Cambodia.

-VBB’s team of volunteer veterinarians will be in Cambodia for two weeks, providing instruction on clinical techniques in aspects of small animal anaesthesia, surgery, internal medicine and diagnostic imaging to local veterinarians working to improve the welfare of animals in Cambodia.
+VBB’s team of volunteer veterinarians were in Cambodia for two weeks, providing instruction on clinical techniques in aspects of small animal anaesthesia, surgery, internal medicine and diagnostic imaging to local veterinarians working to improve the welfare of animals in Cambodia.

-Training is being held on the premises of Phnom Penh Animal Welfare Society (PPAWS), a longstanding VBB Partner Organisation.
+Training was held on the premises of Phnom Penh Animal Welfare Society (PPAWS), a longstanding VBB Partner Organisation.